 Average July Temperatures (Celsius)

 The ninth-century St Donat church is known for its acoustics.
 It's a wonderful environment for a mostly chamber-music festival.
+Concerts take place several times a week the whole month of July.
 More information.